greenboxal/doggohub/doc/ci/yaml/README.md

 ### environment

-> Introduced in GitLab 8.9.
+> Introduced in DoggoHub 8.9.

 > You can read more about environments and find more examples in the [documentation about environments][environment].